ycrc/ycrc.github.io/snippets/milgram_partitions.md

             Jobs submitted to this partition  do not request a GPU by default.
 You must request one with the [`--gres`](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) option.
         **Job Limits**

-        Jobs submitted to the scavenge partition are subject to the following limits:
+        Jobs submitted to the psych_scavenge partition are subject to the following limits:

         |Limit|Value|
         |---|---|